Finding References to Add to RefWorks

 It is easy to create references in RefWorks to copy to your document, but it is even easier to add references while working in your document using a RefWorks plugin: In addition, you can manage references in a document using one of these plugins (delete, re-add, re-style, and so forth).

 - Use Write N Cite or RefWorks Citation Manager to add and manage your document's references while working in Microsoft Word.
 See Using Write N Cite and Using RefWorks Citation Manager.

 - Use RefWorks for Google Docs to do the same while working in Google Docs.
 See Using RefWorks for Google Docs.

 - While viewing a list of references, select the desired references (or select none to use all references) and select Create Bibliography > Create bibliography.
-The Bibliography from ... page appears.
+The following page appears: